Andrew Jefford reviews progress in Hawke’s Bay’s red-wine hot spot.

 Every new wine-region needs a head-turning debutante.
 It was C.J.Pask’s 1985 and 1986 red blend, based on Bordeaux varietals, which played this role, sweeping awards at New Zealand’s national wine shows.
 Chris Pask had failed with Bordeaux varieties planted elsewhere in Hawke’s Bay: over-fertile soils created profuse canopies and unripe fruit.
 He thought he’d give the stony stuff a try – and it worked.
 It later emerged that this zone was just a little warmer than other parts of Hawke’s Bay.

-For Premium members: Go straight to Andrew Jefford’s tasting notes for Gimblett Gravels 2015 red wines
+For Premium members: See Andrew Jefford’s tasting notes for Gimblett Gravels 2015 red wines below

 These early struggles gave the region a drive and a cohesiveness which resulted in ‘Gimblett Gravels’ becoming a communally owned trademark.
 There are no official sub-zones of Hawke’s Bay, so the trademark is a pre-emptive move and perhaps a model for other sub-zones elsewhere in the country to follow.